nickolashkraus/nickolaskraus-io/site/content/posts/my-vim-configuration-2018.md

 lastmod = 2025-07-03T00:00:00-00:00
 draft = false
 description = '''
-A comprehensive walk through of my Vim configuration and plugins that I use.
+A comprehensive walk-through of my Vim configuration and plugins that I use.
 '''
 tags = ['programming', 'vim']
 +++